-Chris is an Adjunct Professor in the School of Law at the University of Western Australia and founder and co-coordinator of the unit 'Government Accountability - Law and Practice'.
-Chris is also the author of a range of publications on law, economics and public policy.
+Chris is an Adjunct Professor in the School of Law at the University of Western Australia and founder and co-coordinator of the advanced administrative law subject 'Government Accountability - Law and Practice'.
+Chris is also the author of a range of publications on administrative law.